 Best Beginner Guitar

 The Jasmine S35 was a very close runner-up to the Fender for Best Overall Kit.
 Both guitars come with the same awesome accessory bundle and instructional DVD, and the Jasmine's kit even includes an additional music book.
 We liked the Jasmine for its softer strings, which make for smooth playing that is easier on your hands (and thus more gratifying for new players).
-It's a great looking guitar that produced the loudest, boomiest sound of the bunch and has a lovely, lasting resonance.
+It's also a great looking guitar that produced the loudest, boomiest sound of the bunch with a lovely, lasting resonance.

 Despite the miniature body, the Ibanez ¾ Mini Dreadnought Acoustic guitar is made with an arched back, making it possible for this mini guitar to ring out with a fuller sound.
 With its all-maple construction and unique, dark color, it's a beautiful, eye-catching guitar.
 The size is perfect for a child or for a travel guitar.
-It also scored major points for customer service with a lifetime warranty from Ibanez.
+It also scored major points for good customer service and a lifetime warranty from Ibanez.

 Why You Should Trust Us